-We recognise this is a very important stage of your career and therefore applicants will have the benefit of the Astbury Centre sponsoring their application.
-We will provide effective mentoring and support throughout the application process and provide a stimulating research environment for your subsequent integration and development during the fellowship.
+We recognise this is a very important stage of your career and therefore the Astbury Centre can provide support to help develop your application.
+We will provide effective mentoring throughout the application process and provide a stimulating research environment for your subsequent integration and development during the fellowship.
 Visit the fellows page to see our current independently funded fellows.

 Opportunities for postdoctoral researchers often exist within the Astbury Centre.
 These posts will be advertised nationally in scientific journals and on websites.
 The following links may be helpful:

 In addition, informal enquiries can be made to individual to any of the PIs at any time.
 We also welcome applications from postdocs wishing to come to the Centre funded by independent fellowship schemes and can offer help and advice in completing such applications.